mounaiban/slowcomb/INSTALL.rst

 actually on your filesystem.

  Note that the backslash (\\) character is only present to allow the example to be shown in two lines and still be correct.
-It may be removed.
+It may be safely removed, as long as you mend the command back into a single line.

 A successful installation will be indicated by a message that looks like: